dobachi/spark-tpcds/README.md

 ## Highlights

 - Support TPC-DS v2.3.0
-- Generator of data TPC-DS
+- Tool for the input data
+- Tool for executing queries, which are included in src/main/resources/queries

 ## Libraries included